-From time to time, the Committee considers one time payments or arrangements, including the accelerated vesting of restricted share units, that it considers appropriate.
-No such payments or arrangements were made in 2011, except the modification of Mr. Moore's restricted share units discussed above.
+From time to time, in various circumstances, such as when an officer retires below age 60 or retires after age 60 but without ten years of service, the Committee considers one time payments or other arrangements, including the accelerated vesting of restricted share units, that it considers appropriate.
+No such payments or arrangements were made in 2012.